ReadonlyATTRIBUTE_ReadonlyCDATA_node is a CDATASection node.

 parameter.

 Callback function to call when a menu item has been selected.
-Explicitly returning false
+Explicitly returning false will pervent the menu

 from closing.

-has been set to true
+If allowEvilAttributes has been set to true, this can also

-which will be evaluated, therefore enabling the use of the ondropdownselect
+be set to a string which will be evaluated, therefore enabling the use of the ondropdownselect attribute as

 an inline event handler.
 The inline event handler will be passed a details